rathboma/rathboma.github.com/resume.md

 ### New York University, New York, NY <span class="date">Jan 2010 - May 2010</span>

-#### Grader - Graduate Operating Systems
+#### TA - Graduate Operating Systems

-- Graded programming assignments in linking, memory paging, resource allocation, etc.
+- Evaluated programming assignments in linking, memory paging, resource allocation, and other OS concepts.

 ### Threadneedle Asset Management, London, UK <span class="date">Aug 2007 - Jun 2009</span>

 #### Software Engineer - Front Office

-- Lead development of a portfolio management system used to manage fund assets.
+- Led development of a portfolio management system used to manage over $200m of fund assets across equity and fixed income products.
-- Enhanced legacy software to integrate with strategic in-house platforms and utilize external APIs.
+- Enhanced legacy software to integrate with strategic in-house platforms and utilize external APIs (like Bloomberg).
 - Worked with a team to create common order processing APIs.
 The API's were used across multiple projects.

 ### UBS Investment Bank, London, UK <span class="date">Oct 2006 - Aug 2007</span>